-Each series for each Fund pays "Fund Costs", which include interest and borrowing costs, taxes (including, but not limited to, G.S.T., H.S.T., income tax and withholding tax), all fees and expenses of the Counsel Funds' IRC, new fees related to external services that were not commonly charged in the Canadian mutual fund industry and introduced after June 29, 2018, fees and expenses of holding or transacting in securities directly or indirectly in foreign markets and the costs of complying with any new regulatory requirements, including, without limitation, any new fees introduced after June 29, 2018.
-Interest and borrowing costs and taxes will be charged to each series directly based on usage.
+Each series of each Fund pays "Other Fund Costs", which include interest and borrowing costs, brokerage commissions and related transaction fees, taxes (including, but not limited to, G.S.T., H.S.T., income tax and withholding tax), all fees and expenses of the Counsel Funds' IRC (applicable only to Series Private Wealth of Global Fixed Income), fees paid to external service providers associated with tax reclaims, refunds or the preparation of foreign tax reports on behalf of the Funds, and any new fees related to external services that were not commonly charged in the Canadian mutual fund industry and introduced after August 6, 2020.
 Costs of complying with new regulatory requirements will be assessed based on the extent and nature of these requirements.
-The remaining Fund Costs will be allocated to each series of each Fund based on their net assets relative to the net assets of all series of the Funds.
-We may allocate Fund Costs among each series of a Fund based on such other method of allocation as we consider fair and reasonable to the Fund.

-A proposal to change the basis of calculating the management fees or other fees and expenses, which could result in an increase in the charges payable by a Fund, would require that the change first be approved by a majority of the votes cast at a meeting of investors of that Fund unless (i) the party receiving the fees and expenses operates at arm's length to that Fund and us and any of our associates or affiliates, and (ii) investors are given at least 60 days' notice before the effective date of the proposed change or unless (i) the mutual fund is permitted to be described as "no-load", and (ii) the investors are given at least 60 days' written notice of the effective date of the proposed change.
+Other Fund Costs will be allocated to each series of each Fund based on their net assets relative to the net assets of all series of the Funds.
+We may allocate Other Fund Costs among each series of a Fund based on such other method of allocation as we consider fair and reasonable to the Fund.
+A proposal to change the basis of calculating the management fees or other fees and expenses, which could result in an increase in the charges payable by a Fund, would require that the change first be approved by a majority of the votes cast at a meeting of investors of that Fund unless (i) the party receiving the fees and expenses operates at arm's length to that Fund and us and any of our associates or affiliates, and (ii) investors are given at least 60 days' notice before the effective date of the proposed change or unless (i) the mutual fund is permitted to be described as "noload", and (ii) the investors are given at least 60 days' written notice of the effective date of the proposed change.
 Similarly, the introduction of certain new fees by us for a Fund that may be payable by investors of that Fund would also require the approval of a majority of the votes cast at a meeting of investors of that Fund.